Enjoy the perfect puff with our favorite portable vaporizers

 Why we picked the Firefly 2:

-While the Pax 3 was our top choice, we’d be remiss to not consider the Firefly 2 a worthy contender.
+While the Davinci IQ was our top choice, we’d be remiss to not consider the Firefly 2 a worthy contender.
 The second generation model builds upon the original, and boasts an amazing heat up time of only five seconds.
 Out of charge?
 No fear there either: the Firefly 2 fully charges in just 45 minutes.

-For those of us who prefer concentrates, we’d honestly recommend you choose the Firefly 2 over the Pax.
+For those of us who prefer concentrates, you’ll need to choose the Firefly over the IQ at least if you don’t like the Haze Dual V3’s bulkiness.
 The Firefly 2’s quick heat-up times make this possible, and also make it a more all-around versatile device.
-Keep in mind though that it is larger than the Pax 3, so if size and discreteness are an issue, you might want to look elsewhere.
+Keep in mind though that it is larger than both the Pax and the IQ, so if size and discreteness are an issue, you might want to look elsewhere.

 For the more tech-savvy, the Firefly 2 also comes with an official app for both iOS and Android that allows you to change temperature and various settings with a touch of a finger.